usnistgov/carpentries-development/README.md

-# opensource-repo
+# carpentries-development

-This repository is the recommended template repository for NIST opensource contributions.
+This repository is intended for development of educational materials related to NIST's Carpentries efforts.

+It is a work in progress and not considered ready for broader use.